Political participation, new media, women in politics, the effect of religion and race, and the voting age are all part

 Prof Rachel Gibson

 A Professor of Political Science, Rachel is an expert on the impact of New Media on political parties, campaigns and elections.
 She directs the Cathie Marsh Institute for Social Research (CMI) and in 2015 worked with the British Election Study team to produce a study of social media use during the UK 2015 General election.
 She was a co-investigator of the 2016 Australian Election Study (AES) has held a number of international research and teaching positions at Universities in Australia, Germany and Spain.

 Dr Olga Onuch

-Dr Onuch is a leading expert in Ukrainian and Argentine politics.
-She conducts comparative study of protest politics, political behaviour and institutions, and good governance in democratizing states in Latin American and Eastern Europe.
-Her research has appeared in the Washington Post, The Times, BBC, ITV, Al Jazeera, AFP, among others.
+Dr Onuch is an internationally leading expert in Ukrainian and Argentine politics.
+She specializes in the comparative study of protest, elections ethnolinguistic identity and public opinion in democratizing states in Latin American and Eastern Europe.
+Her research has appeared in the Washington Post, The Times, BBC, Channel Four, Guardian, ITV, Al Jazeera, AFP, among others.

 Prof Dave Richards